behrang/presentations/cv.md

 ### Internet Banking
 April 2010

 Improved the design and developed third generation of Internet Banking application.
 Old products were not stable and their performance was very bad.
-Some of the problems were: storing everything in user session storage, few JavaServlet classes handling everything, every request being a POST, double form submission, unwanted money transfer by using browser back button!, different code style for different parts of the project, bad conflicting CSS styles, including big uncompressed JavaScript files for doing nearly nothing, XSS holes, CSRF holes and etc.
+Some of the problems were storing everything in user session storage, few JavaServlet classes handling everything, every request being a POST, double form submission, unwanted money transfer by using browser back button!, different code style for different parts of the project, bad conflicting CSS styles, including big uncompressed JavaScript files for doing nearly nothing, XSS holes, CSRF holes and etc.

 I designed and help develop a new application with User Experience, Security, Performance and Maintainability in mind.
 The new app was a lot faster and safer.
 User interface was a lot simpler.
 Many features added because of improved maintainability.
 Also some AJAX features added to improve usability.